playcanvas/web-components/README.md

 ### pc-listener

 The `pc-listener` tag is used to define a listener component.
-It is a direct child of a `pc-entity`.
+It must be a direct child of a `pc-entity`.
 It has no attributes.

 ### pc-module

 The `pc-module` tag is used to define a WASM module.
-It is a direct child of `pc-app`.
+It must be a direct child of `pc-app`.

 | Attribute | Description |
 | --- | --- |